vcmi/VCMI.eu/content/faq.md

 title = "Frequently Asked Questions (FAQ)"
 +++

+**This article has been verified for VCMI 1.1 (release date 23.12.2022)**

 * Again, what is VCMI?

 > In simple words: Remake of Heroes of Might and Magic 3.
 We use original Heroes 3 graphic, sound and text assets and make new game that is supposed to work 100% same as H3.
-Everything in VCMI is made from scratch - loading game files, drawing graphics, AI, game mechanics etc. We also plan supporting WoG mod features, but for now there are areas in VCMI that need more attention than WoG features.
+Everything in VCMI is made from scratch - loading game files, drawing graphics, AI, game mechanics etc. We also plan supporting WoG, HD mod and other cool features, but there are other areas that need our attention as well.

 * What is the purpose of VCMI?
 Why to play or develop it if Heroes 3 is already there?

 > Our goal is to make "better" heroes 3 that overcomes various H3 engine limitations and allows way easier extensibility / modding than original game.
-Also VCMI works without problems on Windows, Linux, MacOS and Android.
+Also VCMI is multiplatform so it works on Windows, Linux, MacOS, iOS and Android.

 * Is HD Mod / HotA / WoG compatible with VCMI?

 > No, HD Mod, HotA and WoG are mods that work with original Heroes 3, VCMI is new game.
 Remaking these in VCMI would be possible, but there are bigger priorities.
 Note that some VCMI-specific modding features may also allow remaking some part of these mods by modders as side-effects.
-For example VCMI scripting while not being WoG focused work, will be replacement for WoG's scripting feature.
+For example VCMI scripting (planned future feature) while not being WoG focused work, will be replacement for WoG's scripting feature.

 * Where to get latest version?

-> We recommend getting daily builds from <https://builds.vcmi.download/branch/develop/>.
-We try to not break them up so they should work fairly well most of the time.
-Also google play version for Android users should be available soon.
+> We recommend downloading latest release from <https://github.com/vcmi/vcmi/releases/latest> - scroll to the bottom and download installer from your system.
+Currently as of VCMI version 1.1.0 we do not have up-do-date build available on google play for Android users, but we plan to fix that.
+When that happens play store will be our recommended way to download VCMI on Android.

 * How do I install VCMI (Windows)?

-> Easiest way: Grab daily build installer and install VCMI into Heroes 3 folder.
-Cleaner way: Grab daily build installer and install VCMI into new folder, then copy "data", "maps" and "mp3" folders from some folder with installed Heroes 3 into main VCMI folder.
+> Easiest way: Download release from <https://github.com/vcmi/vcmi/releases/latest> and install VCMI into Heroes 3 folder.
+Cleaner way: Download release and install VCMI into new folder, then copy "data", "maps" and "mp3" folders from some folder with installed Heroes 3 into main VCMI folder (OR %USERPROFILE%\Documents\My Games\vcmi folder).
+More detailed information about currently recommended setup process is available in download section on this website after you choose your system.

 * Who works on this?